pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 ## Special Features

-###Clear
+### Clear all tasks

-Sometimes Task Tracker gets cluttered with fisnished Task and Task you no longer need.
+Sometimes Task Tracker gets cluttered with finished tasks and tasks you no longer need.
 Use clear to wipe clean all Task from Task Tracker.

 	clear

 ![alt text](./images/userguide/13.png "")

-###Undo
+### Undo

 We, as humans, tend to make mistakes.
-We might have cleared Task Tracker and remember later that we still have unfinished important task!
+You may have cleared Task Tracker but remember later that you still have unfinished tasks!
 Thankfully, Task Tracker has that covered.
 With one single word `undo`, the operation gets reversed and all of the deleted tasks appear back on screen.
-Crisis averted.

 	undo

-###Redo
+### Redo

-Task Tracker also provides the “redo” command in case you realise that you did not need to undo that command after all.
+Task Tracker also provides the "redo" command in case you realise that you did not need to undo that command after all.

 	redo

-Together, “undo” and “redo” commands together provide a comprehensive safety net for you, so that you can execute your commands at top speed without any worries, knowing that your data is safe, as no matter what happens you can always revert back if something goes wrong.
+Together, the "undo" and "redo" commands provide a comprehensive safety net for you, so that you can execute your commands at top speed without any worries, knowing that your data is safe as you can always revert back if something goes wrong.

-* The list of actions queued for undo and redo gets erased upon exiting Task Tracker.
+> Note: The list of actions queued for undo and redo gets erased upon exiting Task Tracker.

-###Quick Pop Up
+### Quick Pop Up
 Task Tracker is able to run in the background (press Ctrl+Space), hidden from view, and with a simple Ctrl-Space, Task tracker pops up, ready to accept your commands.
 No matter what time it is, or which application you are using, Task Tracker is always just a keyboard shortcut away.

 	Ctrl + SPACE

-* Works on Windows only.
+> Note: Works on Windows only.

 ### Find by keywords

 Task Tracker getting too cluttered?
 Need to find Task containing a specific keyword?
 Use the find command!

 	find KEYWORD

 ![alt text](./images/userguide/14.png "")

-To show all Task again, use the `list` command.
+To show all tasks again, use the `list` command.

-###Auto Complete
+### Auto Complete

 Task Tracker has an extremely useful tab-completion feature.
 Let's say you love to unicycle in your spare time, and on the 31st of december, you decide to have some unicycling practice by riding a unicycle, juggling 3 balls while balancing a bat on your nose.
 You enter a very long event name into Task Tracker: "unicycling practice, juggle 3 balls while balancing a bat on my nose".
 Now, one day, you look at this event and thinks that, hmm, maybe I should increase the difficulty and juggle 10 balls instead.
 Well, if you used one of the conventional command-line task management applications, you would have to type out the entire name of the event just to change one single number.
 Extremely annoying, and a huge productivity drainer.
 This is where our tab-completion feature comes in to save the day.

 	edit INDEX n-<TAB>

 Tab-completion can also help you to auto-complete things like the command names.
 Let’s say you forgot the name of a command.
 Well, just press tab on the command box, immediately a list of all available commands will appear, letting you select them(tab through the autocomplete list).

-###Set data storage directory
+### Set data storage directory
 To change the file path which holds Task Tracker's storage data, type

 	setdatadir FILE_PATH

 Where `FILE_PATH` is the file path to the directory, eg. `C:\Users\Potato\Desktop`

-###Congratulations!
+Congratulations!
 You have officially finished learning task tracker.
 Take on this challenge: Mark learn task tracker as finished.

 	fin learn task tracker

 ## Command Summary